nstoker/book-pp-pclag/README.md

 # book-pp-pclag

-Prag Prog book Powerful Command Line Applications In Go
+Working on the Pragmatic Programmers book "Powerful Command Line Applications In Go".

+## Chapter 1

+Creates a word count program.